Educational Practices of Six Effective Tennessee Schools

 His findings include:

-- The top-performing schools use progress tests that assess the same skills that are tested on the state’s Tennessee Comprehensive Assessment Program (TCAP) examinations.
+- They use progress tests that assess the same skills that are tested on the state’s Tennessee Comprehensive Assessment Program (TCAP) examinations.

-- The top-performing schools require students to meet higher-than-minimum mastery criteria on student progress tests.
+- They require students to meet higher-than-minimum mastery criteria on student progress tests.

-- The top-performing schools employ practice-intensive learning activities that target the types of skills required by the examination.
+- They employ practice-intensive learning activities that target the types of skills required by the examination.

-- In the top-performing schools, the principal receives frequent reports of individual student progress with respect to attainment of Tennessee’s curriculum standards.
+- The principal receives frequent reports of individual student progress with respect to attainment of Tennessee’s curriculum standards.

-- In the top-performing schools, teachers receive frequent reports on the progress of each of their students.
+- Teachers receive frequent reports on the progress of each of their students.

-- In the top-performing schools, teaching practices are adjusted when a student makes insufficient progress towards a curricular objective.
+- Teaching practices are adjusted when a student makes insufficient progress towards a curricular objective.
 Students simply are not permitted to quietly fail.

-- In top-performing schools, student progress data is used to assess each teacher’s classroom effectiveness.
+- Student progress data is used to assess each teacher’s classroom effectiveness.
 Teaching performance is tracked continuously by the principal or by colleagues who are assigned to monitor teacher and student progress.

-- In top-performing schools, the principal and other teachers routinely work with struggling colleagues to improve their teaching skills.
+- The principal and other teachers routinely work with struggling colleagues to improve their teaching skills.

-- In top-performing schools, principals obtain supplemental budgetary support for the training and materials required to improve teacher performance.
+- Principals obtain supplemental budgetary support for the training and materials required to improve teacher performance.

-- Top-performing schools regularly inform parents about their child’s performance and seek to work with parents whenever children are progressing insufficiently.
+- The school regularly informs parents about their child’s performance and seek to work with parents whenever children are progressing insufficiently.

-- Top-performing schools survey parents at least annually to assess satisfaction with the school’s services.
+- They survey parents at least annually to assess satisfaction with the school’s services.

-- Top-performing schools have school-wide programs that reward positive social and academic student behavior.
+- They have school-wide programs that reward positive social and academic student behavior.
 Principals monitor the success of these programs, collecting data on the number and type of student referrals for problem behavior.